-- C. An Employee whose regular day off falls on a holiday shall receive another day off to be granted in accordance with Section B of this Article.
+C. An Employee whose regular day off falls on a holiday shall receive another day off to be granted in accordance with Section B of this Article.
 For Employees on a three (3) or four (4) day work week, when the day of a holiday falls on the Employee's regularly scheduled day off, the Employee shall receive either one day's pay (based on the Employee's then-current schedule) or another day off, at the discretion of management.
-This provision shall apply to both overtime exempt and non-exempt Employees. - D. Part-time Employees who qualify as "regular" part-time Employees shall be entitled to holiday pay based on their average work day in the preceding fourteen weeks.
+This provision shall apply to both overtime exempt and non-exempt Employees.

+D. Part-time Employees who qualify as "regular" part-time Employees shall be entitled to holiday pay based on their average work day in the preceding fourteen weeks.
+A "day" for part-time employee paid days off is defined as the average weekly hours divided by the scheduled number of days per week.